 Doctors sometimes refer to them as “knee scooters” or “roll abouts,” but we are talking about the same thing: A walker that supports your non-weight-bearing leg, keeps you stable and helps you get around with comfort and mobility that crutches could never provide.

-At eKneewalker, we pride ourselves on being knee walker experts and have tested every model to find the knee walkers that work the best.
+At eKneewalker, we pride ourselves on being knee walker experts.
+Over the last 10 years we have tested and approved several models to make sure what we are providing is the best possible device for our patients.
+This year, we took all of our previous patient feedback, experiences, and other data to design a hybrid model that provides what we believe are the most important features required to aid in a successful non-weight bearing period.
 Most suppliers are simply not in a position to do this, but knee walkers are our primary focus and we know that a good knee walker:

 The non-weight bearing recovery period after a foot or ankle injury or surgery can stretch out into many weeks, and a lot of patients struggle with keeping their injured foot off the ground.
 In addition to the physical difficulty of getting around when you can’t put any weight on one leg, you’ll be dealing with the sheer frustration of being forced to rely on others for help.